Size ranking: 68th

 Origin: The seven constellations of Johannes Hevelius

-Lacerta was extended northwards by the English astronomer John Flamsteed, who incorporated into it a triangle of stars that Hevelius had depicted as part of the turban of Cepheus.
+Lacerta was extended northwards by the English astronomer John Flamsteed, who incorporated into it a triangle of stars that Hevelius had included as part of the turban of Cepheus.
 Later mapmakers such as Bode showed these three stars as the head of the enlarged lizard (below); they are now known as Alpha, Beta, and 9 Lacertae.
 Alpha and Beta are the constellation’s two brightest stars, but are of only fourth magnitude.
 They are the only two stars in Lacerta with Greek letters; these letters were allocated not by Hevelius but by Francis Baily in his British Association Catalogue of 1845.

 None of the stars of Lacerta have names, nor are there any legends associated with the constellation.